This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 Note that if any of the three corresponds to a real number, the order of the multiplication does not matter.
 If all the octonions correspond to quaternions, the order of multiplication will not matter, because the quaternions are associative.
 An example of three octonions that don’t associate must therefore include octonions that don’t correspond to quaternions, and must not include a quaternion corresponding to a real number.

 With that in mind, it’s easy to find an example of octonions that don’t associate.
 Set p = (a, b), q = (c, d), r = (e, f).
-Then after several applications of the multiplication formula,
+Then, after several applications of the multiplication formula,

-More particularly, take b = 0, f = 1, a = i and d = j (which don’t commute), and c = e = 0: then we have
+More particularly, taking b = 0, f = 1, a = i and d = j (which don’t commute), and c = e = 0: this yields